 For those investors looking to get involved with binary options for the first time, minimum deposit requirements may be of interest.
 Some looking purely to experiment, and only risk small amounts, will find a broker with a smaller minimum deposit restriction more appropriate.
 Likewise, all brokers will have a minimum trade requirement too.
 These can vary significantly.
 There will be some investors for whom neither of these are a consideration and if so, these factors do not need to form part of their selection criteria.
 Minimum trade figures range from £1 to £25 – which is a very sizeable difference if a trader plans to trade frequently.
 Our comparison tables highlight the trade sizes for every broker, so these can be compared easily.

 One key element to finding the best binary options trading account, is the payout percentage offered.
 This is not always a straightforward comparison.
 Payouts will vary depending on the asset being traded, and the length of the option.
 In addition, the payouts could move.
 So where one broker was originally the best price, things may subsequently change and mean that that is no longer the case.
 The best an investor can hope for is to check the payouts for the types of trades they are most likely to make, and get a feel for which firm offers the best terms most often.
 Again, demo accounts can help in this regard.
+Also, exchange traded and over the counter brokers will have different payouts – and they will not be easy to compare.
+In general, exchange traded options offer superior value.

 As the above demonstrates, finding the best trading account and broker is not always easy – but it is worth remembering that an investor is free to move between brokers whenever they choose, so even if an account turns out to be less useful than was first expected, it is no problem to up sticks and find a new trading firm.
+Likewise, a trader could have multiple accounts, and open trades at the broker with the best terms for that particular trade.
+A trader should not be tied down.